sleep-er/sleep-er.github.io/_posts/2014-01-22-Creating-a-simple-REST-application-with-Silex-part2.md

 ## Deleting an item of stock

 At some point we will want to delete items.
+For that you need a `DELETE` route
 {% highlight php linenos %}
 <?php
 $app->delete('/{toy_id}', function (Silex\Application $app, Symfony\Component\HttpFoundation\Request $request, $toy_id) {

-    // Perform your SQL command to delete the toy_id from the database
-    // $sql = "DELETE FROM toys WHERE id='{$toy_id}'";
+    if (delete_toy($toy_id)) {
+        // The delete went ok and we can now return a no content value
         // HTTP_NO_CONTENT = 204
+        $responseMessage = '';
+        $responseCode = Symfony\Component\HttpFoundation\Response::HTTP_NO_CONTENT;
+    } else {
+        // Something went wrong
+        $responseMessage = 'reason for error';
+        $response_code = Symfony\Component\HttpFoundation\Response::HTTP_INTERNAL_SERVER_ERROR;
+    }

-    return new Symfony\Component\HttpFoundation\Response('', HTTP_NO_CONTENT);
+    return new Symfony\Component\HttpFoundation\Response($responseMessage, $responseCode);
 });
 {% endhighlight %}

-## Other routes
-explain other verbs

 ## The same route but different verbs
-You might have noticed that we now have 2 URLs in the application that are the same `/` but actually they are not.
-One uses the GET verb and one the POST.
+You might have noticed that we now have multiple URLs in the application that are the same, `/`.
+Acutally they are not, one uses the GET verb, one the POST and one DELETE.
 How does it know which to use?
 Well that depends on the request type it receives and explaining how to send POST, DELETE, PUT etc is a big post in itself.
+Have a read of [REST API Tutorial](http://www.restapitutorial.com/lessons/httpmethods.html) to learn which verb to use in which situation.

+## How do I test these routes
+For GET you can simply browse to it in your webclient of choice but the others are a little more difficult.

+If you you are comfortable with the command line you can use curl.
+Something like this should do
+{% highlight bash %}
+curl -i -H "Accept: application/json" -X DELETE http://127.0.0.1/00002
+{% endhighlight %}
+Where:
+`-i` show response headers
+`-H` pass request headers to the resource
+`-X` pass a HTTP method name

-For simple testing of routes you can use [RESTClient](http://www.restclient.net) for Firefox or [Postman](http://www.getpostman.com/) for Chrome.
+A much nicer way if to use a REST client, PHPStorm has one builtin or you can get a browser addon, [RESTClient](http://www.restclient.net) for Firefox or [Postman](http://www.getpostman.com/) for Chrome.
 If you want to consume a route in your client code you can use plain old php fopen, curl or the nice [Guzzle library](http://guzzlephp.org/).

 ## Part 3